-The District's total revenues decreased by 6.26% from 2019-20 to 2020-21.
-Local property taxes decreased by 9.61% over the prior year.
+The District's total revenues increased by 12% from 2020-21 to 2021-22.
+Local property taxes increased by 14% over the prior year.
 These local taxes are a combination of incremental increases in residential property taxes, restricted to service the debt on the District's Measure S and Measure R general obligation bonds, and regular residential property taxes.
-Interest expense has increased in relation to the bonds and new issuances.
+Interest expense has decreased in relation to the bonds and the amortization of premiums.
 Other program expenses have increased as new buildings are placed in service and depreciated.